tomgrek/hackathon-skeleton/README.md

 npm install // install npm/node with apt-get install npm first!
-// you may need to use this command: ln -s /usr/bin/nodejs /usr/bin/node npm run build // runs the 'build' command, see package.json docker build -t [tag, call it anything, I'll use 'test' in this guide] .
+// you may need to use this command: ln -s /usr/bin/nodejs /usr/bin/node npm run build // runs the 'build' command, see package.json docker build -t [tag, call it anything lowercase and unique - I'll use 'test' in this guide] .
 ```

+Note the period again at the end of the last line.
+It'll take a little while to execute, though many of the build
+steps are cached (including (unless your package.json has been modified) the 'npm install' step, which is a great time saver.)

+Because of the caching, don't delete an image/remove a container before you've re-built the new container, or you'll lose the
+benefits.
+(Although it is perfectly safe to do so.)

-But, before you can run the container, we need to set up Nginx.
+Now, before you can run the container, we need to set up Nginx.

 ## Nginx set up